eclipse-theia/theia/doc/Publishing.md

 - Perform the release using `yarn publish:latest` - choose an appropriate version.
 - Keep the `packages/core/README.md` updates in a separate commit ([example](https://github.com/eclipse-theia/theia/commit/21fa2ec688e4a8bcf10203d6dc0f730af43a7f58)).
 - Prepare a release - create a branch with the pattern `release/x.y.z` (ex: `release/1.40.x`).
+- Run the [*Package Native Dependencies*](https://github.com/eclipse-theia/theia/actions/workflows/native-dependencies.yml) GitHub Action on the new branch and download the resulting artifacts.
 - Once approved, merge using `Rebase and Merge` (**DO NOT `Squash and Merge`**).
 - Once the pull-request is merged, pull the changes locally and tag the publishing commit (ex: `git tag -a "${version} ${sha} -m "${version}"`).
 - Publish the tag to GitHub.